 Download the Sample Material

-You’ll be creating an eBook from the classic H. G. Wells novella, The Invisible Man.
-We’ve prepared a Microsoft Word version of the text and an image to use for the cover.
+You’ll be creating a book from the classic H. G. Wells novella, The Invisible Man.
+We’ve prepared a Microsoft Word version of the text and an image to use for the ebook cover.
 Click the link below to download these sample materials:

 The downloaded package should appear in your Downloads folder.
 Find the downloaded folder, which you’ll need for the next step.

 Import the Manuscript

 To import the text from The Invisible Man into Vellum:

 - Start Vellum

 - Press Import Word File…

 - Locate The Invisible Man.docx in the Vellum Sample Documents folder and press Import